NigeParis/42-Piscine/README.md

   - [Rush01](/rush01) (2 days / team of 3 people) :

-	Creat a program that resolves a sudoku.
+	Create a program that resolves a sudoku.